Choosing Coffee Beans For Espressso At Home

 Freshness

 As a general guide, aim to use coffee between 1 and 4 weeks after the roast date.
-This allows enough time for degassing while still preserving flavour.
+This allows enough time for degassing (natural release of excess carbon dioxide after roasting) and for the full flavour to develop.
+After this period, the flavour profile will weaken.

 Matching beans to your setup